 …The bijoux design boutique is bursting with their exclusive Ready to Wear collections as well as a comfortable area for sitting down to discuss design ideas for bespoke jewellery…

-The team at Charlotte Cornelius celebrated their second anniversary in Castle Road in September with a big birthday bash.
-The bijoux design boutique is bursting with their exclusive Ready to Wear collections as well as a comfortable area for sitting down to discuss design ideas for bespoke jewellery such as one off engagement and wedding rings.
+The team at Charlotte Cornelius recently celebrated their second anniversary and have just moved to Marmion Road from Castle Road.
+The design boutique is bursting with their exclusive Ready to Wear collections as well as a comfortable area for sitting down to discuss design ideas for bespoke jewellery such as one off engagement and wedding rings.

 As a graduate from Portsmouth College of Art (as it was then known) Charlotte travelled the UK working in high-end retail jewellery and then for a British jewellery manufacturer for several years before setting up her home studio on Hayling Island.
 Charlotte Cornelius Bespoke Jewellery was born from Charlotte’s experience of travelling the length and breadth of the UK and becoming very disillusioned with the lack of choice and design outside of London for clients wanting a more personal and quality experience.

 I actually started off studying Landscape Gardening but wasn’t really enjoying it – then went to help my dad out who is also a Goldsmith and then realised that is what I really wanted to pursue.